- School & Youth

 This summer, Historic New England will celebrate the journey of the two artists during a dedication program for the sculpture at Casey Farm.

 Before we could install the sculpture at Casey Farm, we needed to do some archaeology.
 The very Indigenous heritage we are honoring would be harmed if we were to damage cultural materials still under the ground.
 We know this land was inhabited by the Narragansett people and their ancestors for at least ten thousand years, and we wanted to make sure the sculpture’s foundation would not displace Indigenous cultural materials.
-We called in professionals from the Public Archaeology Lab (PAL) in Pawtucket, R.I., to dig test pits and make sure.
+We called in professionals from the Public Archaeology Lab (PAL) in Pawtucket, Rhode Island, to dig test pits and make sure.

 Almost as soon as they could dig without frost impeding their way, archaeologists found evidence of Colonial and later materials such as eighteenth-century redware pottery and clay pipes.
 None of the materials were representative of Indigenous lifeways.
 The everyday objects we uncovered may have been used by the Casey family’s ancestors and tenant farmers.
 These are fairly common finds, especially considering that the locale has been the kitchen garden for the property since about 1702.
 We will be glad to add them to our little trove of objects in the farmhouse gallery.
 With the report and catalogue of materials from PAL complete, we are ready to proceed to installation and planning the celebration to welcome the sculpture.